You’ll never find the right food to solve a picky-eating problem.

 (Of course, in this study, teachers and not parents were introducing the new foods – and we all know that kids always perform better for teachers — but still, the kids did say they wouldn’t try the foods and they did try them.)

-Parents make poor predictions about what their kids will eat or like.
+As parents we can often make poor predictions about what our kids will eat or like.

 Research shows that parents make accurate predictions about half of the time.
-That’s a pretty good average considering how flaky our kids are.
+That’s a pretty good average considering how flaky our kids can be in this area.

 But if you can’t predict what your kids will like or eat, then you shouldn’t …